syncfusion-content/blazor-docs/blazor/datagrid/virtualization.md

 ### Virtualization with Overscan

-The [OverscanCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_OverscanCount) property is utilized to render additional items both before and after the visible items, which helps reduce the frequency of rendering during scrolling.
-In this demo, we have set **OverscanCount**  as 5.
+The [OverscanCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_OverscanCount) property plays a crucial role in optimizing scrolling performance.
+It allows for the rendering of extra items both before and after the currently visible items, effectively reducing the need for frequent rendering during scrolling.
+In this demonstration, we have configured OverscanCount to a value of 5, showcasing its impact on scroll efficiency.

 ```csharp